nodejs/node/doc/guides/cve_management_process.md

 private organization called
 [cve-management](https://github.com/nodejs-private/cve-management).
-For each year there will be a markdown file titled "cve-management-XXXX" where where XXXX is the year (for example 'cve-management-2017.md').
+For each year there will be a markdown file titled "cve-management-XXXX" where XXXX is the year (for example 'cve-management-2017.md').

 This file will have the following sections: